LCAD-UFES/carmen_lcad/sharedlib/ENet/results/readme.md

 ```

-If the training was manually stopped (Ctrl+C or kill -s SIGINT <pid>) or reached the maximum number of iterations or the system crashed, the training may be resumed using any solverstate file:
+If the training was manually stopped (Ctrl+C or kill -s SIGINT {pid}) or reached the maximum number of iterations or the system crashed, the training may be resumed using any solverstate file:
 ```bash
  $ cd $CARMEN_HOME/sharedlib/ENet/results
  $ # To resume the encoder training: